Boat Sales Tax Rates by State

 Option 2: Commercial Operation

-In some states, including Florida, if you purchase your vessel solely for commercial activity (for “resale”) the sales tax becomes an exception because you will collect sales tax from other transactions, namely, charters.
 If you are simply looking to not pay sales tax, this (and other) schemes are not worth the risk.
-You will save a marginal sum of money taking a huge risk with your governing agency.
+You will save a marginal sum of money while taking a huge risk with your governing agency.

 Speak to your tax specialist before making any decisions related to information in this blog.
 The information provided is intended to provide an overall scope of the vessel sales tax environment, and is not created by a licensed tax specialist.